 The Compensation Committee's primary responsibility is to review and approve the compensation to be paid or provided to the Company's executive officers and to assure that such compensation is in line with the Company's strategy, sound corporate governance principles and shareholder interests.
 The Compensation Committee also oversees the Company's compensation, equity and employee benefit plans and programs and performs other duties and responsibilities as set forth in a charter approved by the Board of Directors.
-The charter of the Compensation Committee is available at www.liveperson.com/company/ir/ corporate-governance.
+The charter of the Compensation Committee is available at www.liveperson.com/company/ir/corporate-governance.
 The Chief Executive Officer and the Human Resources Department present compensation and benefit proposals to the Compensation Committee for the Committee's consideration and approval.
 Each member of the Compensation Committee is independent, as independence is defined for purposes of Compensation Committee membership by the listing standards of Nasdaq and a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
-The Compensation Committee deliberated as needed during regularly scheduled board meetings during the 2013 Fiscal Year, and, in addition, the Compensation Committee held one separate meeting during the 2013 Fiscal Year.
+The Compensation Committee deliberated as needed during regularly scheduled board meetings during the 2015 Fiscal Year, and, in addition, the Compensation Committee held one separate meeting during the 2015 Fiscal Year.

-In making its determinations with respect to executive compensation, the Compensation Committee has not independently engaged the services of a compensation consultant; however, the Company from time to time engages the services of a compensation consultant to provide market and peer compensation data to the Company.
-The Compensation Committee annually reviews this market and peer compensation data, as well as data sourced from Culpepper and Associates and Radford, providers of worldwide salary surveys and data for compensation and employee benefit programs in the technology industry, as well as compensation data made publicly available by peer group companies.
+The Company from time to time engages the services of a compensation consultant to provide market and peer compensation data to the Company.
+The Compensation Committee annually reviews this market and peer compensation data, as well as data sourced from Radford, a provider of worldwide salary surveys and data for compensation and employee benefit programs in the technology industry, and compensation data made publicly available by peer group companies.
+In 2015, the Company also retained the services of independent compensation consultants the Centurion Group and Exequity.
+The Centurion Group provided advice related to the Company's Deferred Compensation Plan and Exequity provided survey data on stock based compensation and executive compensation and helped the Company interpret such data.
+The Centurion Group and Exequity provided no other services to the Company in 2015.
 The Compensation Committee has the authority to retain, terminate and set the terms of the Company's relationship with any outside advisors who assist the Committee in carrying out its responsibilities.